 INFORMATION FOR PARENTS ABOUT SCHOOL MEALS

-The menu for Spring – Summer session is here:
+The menu for Autumn -Winter session is here:

 All of our school meal menus are compliant with the Nutritional Requirements for Food and Drink in Schools (Scotland) Regulations 2008.
 You can be assured that all school meal menus are nutritionally balanced and meet the required standards.